DevExpress/devextreme-ui-template-gallery/packages/metadata/descriptions/react/planning-scheduler.md

-The DevExtreme React Scheduler View template can be used to plan and manage appointments in an React-powered application.
+The DevExtreme React Scheduler View template can be used to plan and manage appointments and events in an React-powered application.

 ## UI Components

 - DevExtreme React Scheduler - allows you to display appointments in several views (week, month, etc.)

-- DevExtreme React Calendar - allows you to choose a date on the scheduler.
+- DevExtreme React Calendar - allows you to navigate through the scheduler.

 - DevExtreme React List, CheckBoxes - help you to filter through appointment categories.